rinfo/rdl/manage/README.txt

     $ fab -l

+Or (for a nice, nested view of the namespaces):

+    $ fab -lFnested

-To build, deploy and make rinfo-main load the admin data:
+To build the admin data, run:

-    $ fab package_admin
+    $ fab app.admin.package

 This creates a directory hierarchy containing RDF and XHTML data, based on the RDF files located in resources/base.
 This contains the model (ontology), uri patterns, URIs for organizations and other resources.

+To deploy this to production, do:

-    $ fab tg_prod deploy_admin
+    $ fab taget.prod app.admin.deploy

-This rsync's the resulting directory hierarchy to the correct place in the production environment (substitute tg_prod with tg_dev_unix if you want to deploy them to your own local development environment, or tg_demo if you want to deploy them to the demo/staging environment)
+This rsync's the resulting directory hierarchy to the correct place in the production environment (substitute taget.prod with target.dev_unix if you want to deploy them to your own local development environment, or target.demo if you want to deploy them to the demo/staging environment)

+Ping rinfo-main to load this data immediately by running:

-    $ fab tg_prod ping_main_with_admin
+    $ fab target.prod app.admin.ping_main

 This sends a "ping" request to the rinfo-main server, causing it to reload the admin data.